If you have been searching for Maine Coon kittens for sale in Iowa, then you have come to the right place!

 Maine Coons are one of the most popular cat breeds in the world, and if you have spent even a few minutes with one of these gentle giants, you will immediately understand why.

 These majestic cats can reach enormous proportions.
-Maine Coons can grow up to 45 inches in length and weigh up to 25 pounds in weight.
+Maine Coons can grow up to 45 inches in length and weigh up to 22 pounds in weight, according to TICA Maine Coon breed standards.

 Their long fur makes them look more like regal wild cats than the cuddly, domesticated cat breed that they truly are.